 Similarly, real-world objects rarely travel in straight lines.
 When you throw a ball, it flies in an arc.
 For some kinds of animations, it makes sense to mimic that behavior.
-For example, when you buy a Mac application in Apple's App Store, it flies into the Dock in an arc.
+For example, when you buy a Mac application in early versions of Mac OS X's App Store, it flies into the Dock in an arc.
+Newer versions don't add apps to the Dock anymore, and have removed that animation.